 The course is presented (in French) on the M2-6 page on the MPRI site.

-The course takes place on Wednesday, from 8:45 to 11:45, at University Paris 7, Sophie Germain Building, room 1004, except for the first session, which takes place in room 475F, in the Halle-aux-Farines Building .
+The course takes place on Thursday, from 8:45 to 11:45, at University Paris Cité.
+It takes place in Sophie Germain Building, room 1004, except for the first session, which takes place in room 475F, in the Halle-aux-Farines Building .

 The second period will end with an oral exam.
 The oral exam consists in the presentation of a research article; the list of articles will be provided a few weeks before the exam.

 The courses are accompanied with a suggestion of homework assignments.
 They consist in course-specific reading assignments, exercises to complete, or experiments to perform.
 Assignments are not evaluated by the teachers and give no credit: they are for self-evaluation only, to prepare you for the exams.
 Although optional, it is highly recommended that you complete these assignments.

 Topics: Course organization; Introduction; Order theory.

 Important: Staring from Lesson 2, the lessons take place in the Sophie Germain Building, room 1004.

 Mid-term written exam: on 30 November 2023, from 08:45 to 11:45 AM (3 hours).